Tazrian08/10MinsSchool/README.md

 ### 3. **Embedding Model**
 **Used:** `intfloat/multilingual-e5-large`
 **Why:** It supports Bengali and English, and produces high-quality sentence embeddings optimized for semantic similarity.
+Other models like "l3cube-pune/bengali-sentence-similarity-sbert", "sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2"
+were used with worse results.

 ---